flyfisherbrett/net_prophet/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-You can also run `ng serve` with the `-prod` flag, but right now the development and production builds both point to the actual CXO Api when making requests for data.
+You can also run `ng serve` with the `--prod` flag, but right now the development and production builds both point to the actual CXO Api when making requests for data.
 You can change this in `environments/environment.ts`.

 ## Code scaffolding